immehulsolanki/ai-people-couter-python/README.md

 It is up to you to decide on what model to use for the application.
 You need to find a model not already converted to Intermediate Representation format (i.e. not one of the Intel® Pre-Trained Models), convert it, and utilize the converted model in your application.

-Note that you may need to do additional processing of the output to handle incorrect detections, such as adjusting confidence threshold or accounting for 1-2 frames where the model fails to see a person already counted and would otherwise double count.
+For test purpose you can run intel preconverted model person-detection-retail-0013.

+Step to download [Ucacity workspace]:
+- source env:source /opt/intel/openvino/bin/setupvars.sh -pyver 3.5
+- This will download all precision models to workspace folder.
+- Step1: cd /opt/intel/openvino/deployment_tools/tools/model_downloader
+- step2: sudo ./downloader.py -h
+- step3: sudo ./downloader.py --name person-detection-retail-0013 -o /home/workspace/resources/

+Note: After sucessfull download, move all the .xml and .bin filea to model folder for commandline arguments.

+Or download all the converted models: [Click to Download Size:1.04GB](https://drive.google.com/open?id=1ItJQcAiqOskZVGS9ar7EuieClei7WO1P)

 **If you are otherwise unable to find a suitable model after attempting and successfully converting at least three other models**, you can document in your write-up what the models were, how you converted them, and why they failed, and then utilize any of the Intel® Pre-Trained Models that may perform better.

 ## Run the application

-From the main directory:
+From the main directory: All the four steps should done in seperate terminal.

 ### Step 1 - Start the Mosca server